+

 JAMES JOYCE on Ulysses

-ULYSSES European Odyssey (UEO) is an epic project from 2022-2024 across 18 cities in 16 countries, producing artistic responses in public spaces to social and cultural themes identified in the 18 episodes of James Joyce’s Ulysses.
-At the same time, a cycle of 18 public symposia will be held in each city to produce 309 questions (Ulysses, Episode 17) towards creating a new arts and society charter for Europe.
-The project also has 30 artist residencies which will contribute to a new book, ULYSSES European Odyssey, alongside 18 new writing commissions, one writer from each city.
+ULYSSES European Odyssey (UEO) was an epic project from 2022-2024 across 18 cities in 16 countries, producing artistic responses in public spaces to social and cultural themes identified in the 18 episodes of James Joyce’s Ulysses.
+At the same time, a cycle of 18 public symposia will be held in each city to produce 309 questions (Ulysses, Episode 17) towards creating a new arts and society pamphlet for Europe, Will You Answer?
+309 Questions from Europe.
+The project also had 30 artist residencies, some of which contributed to a new book, ULYSSES European Odyssey, alongside 18 new writing commissions, one writer from each city.

 Read more